Skateboarding gets banned at Borchard Shopping Center, City begins receiving complaints about skateboarding in the Downtown area.

 Long sends another letter to The Los Angeles Times Ventura County Edition regarding skateboarding, published September 28, 1998 and stating that the community has a real need to improve the parks.

-Despite a groundswell of community support for improvements to the tracks, the remaining $114,000 is removed from the skatepark fund and re-allocated to improvements on the gazebo in Plaza Park.
+Despite a groundswell of community support for improvements to the tracks, the remaining $114,000 earmarked for the skateparks is reportedly re-allocated to improvements on the gazebo in Plaza Park.

 Skate Street Ventura opens on Knoll Drive, supplying a world-class skatepark that attracts tourists and media from around the world for a solid 3 years.

-Skate Street moves locations and begins the morph into the unsatisfying Alpine, local skaters turn their attention back to the public parks and Long applies for grant from the Tony Hawk Foundation, grant rejected because Ventura “is too affluent a community.”
+Skate Street moves locations and begins their transition into Alpine, local skaters turn their attention back to the public parks and Long applies for grant from the Tony Hawk Foundation, which was ultimately rejected because Ventura “is too affluent a community.”

-A hand-written petition generates 750 signatures of support for improvements to the skate tracks.
+A hand-written petition generates over 1,000 signatures of support for improvements to the skate tracks.

 Under the grassroots name Ventura County Skateboarders, Long organizes townhall meeting and contacts professional skateboarder and TV star Rob Dyrdek who offers a $250,000 match grant to the City of Ventura for the purpose of skatepark improvements.
 Incumbent Brian Brennan attended this meeting on behalf of the City of Ventura.
 Unfortunately this offer never came to fruition.

-Long legally establishes the Ventura Skatepark Improvement Committee (VSIC), a grassroots lobbying organization composed of parents, local business owners, skateboarders and concerned citizens headquartered at Five Points Skate Shop.
+Long legally establishes the Ventura Skatepark Improvement Committee (VSIC), a grassroots lobbying organization composed of parents, local business owners, skateboarders and concerned citizens.

 VSIC and local citizens raise $2,500 through grassroots fundraising efforts.